ryanlfoster/cq-brainstorm/README.md

 # RoadMap
 - [Х] Custom Authentication Module
 - [X] Custom Serialization Servlet
 - [ ] A unit testing solution that enables creation and manipulation of CRX content in memory.
-Aimed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.
+Aimed to minimise efforts for the test content initialisation keeping focus on the minimal test data rather than comprehensive content tree representation.